-- 1) calculation of operational risk capital requirements according to the standardized approach, - 2) estimation and determination of internal operational risk capital; as at31 December 2019, the internal capital equaled the operational risk capital requirements, - 3) calculation and monitoring of key risk indicators (KRI), - 4) reviews of operational risk (self-assessment of potential operational risk), - 5) conducting stress tests.
+- 1) calculation of operational risk capital requirements according to the standardized approach, - 2) calculation and monitoring of key risk indicators (KRI), - 3) reviews of operational risk (self-assessment of potential operational risk), - 4) conducting stress tests.

 Stress tests for operational risk are conducted in the Bank using three methods: sensitivity analysis, reversed analysis, scenario-based analysis.
 Stress tests are conducted once a year.
 As a results of stress tests conducted to date, the value of losses adopted in the scenarios confronted with the value of available capital in the form of operational risk tolerance limit and capital requirement has confirmed the ability to absorb losses due to the operational risk by limits set for this risk.